 tutorial, study guide, commentary, web links

 Brideshead Revisited (1945) was the ninth novel written by Evelyn Waugh.
 He had established his literary reputation with a series of comic satires in the inter-war years including Decline and Fall (1928), A Handful of Dust (1934), and Scoop (1938).
 But Brideshead is altogether a more serious work, with only a couple of amusing interludes punctuating a study of aristocratic decline in the 1920s and 1930s.
-It was written during the Second World War, and along with Waugh’s later trilogy Sword of Honour (1952-1961) may represent some of the most successful English fiction of that period.
+It was written during the Second World War, and along with Waugh’s later trilogy Sword of Honour (1952-1961) represents some of the most successful English fiction of that period.

 Brideshead Revisited – commentary

-The framed narrative
+The framed narrative – I

 A framed narrative is one story enclosed within another.
 The term is used typically when the principal story is preceded or given its context by some sort of introduction.
 The ‘outer’ story might set the scene or supply the provenance for the ‘inner’ narrative.
 Then, when the principal story has been related, there may – or may not – be a return to the scene of the first.
 The outer elements ‘frame’ the main substance of the narrative.
 (For more on the framed narrative see below.)

 Brideshead provides an excellent example of this framing technique.
 The novel opens towards the end of the Second World War when Charles Ryder’s infantry unit is stationed at Brideshead Castle.
 The mood and the atmosphere of this Prologue are austere and grim, with an emphasis on wartime food rationing and physical discomfort.
-But when Ryder reaches the country estate and its ancestral house, he recognises it as the background to his earlier life during the previous twenty years.
+But when the protagonist Ryder reaches the country estate and its ancestral house, he recognises it as the background to his earlier life during the previous twenty years.

 His recollection of those years form the principal events of the novel – and they are in marked contrast to the prologue.
 Ryder meets Sebastian Flyte at Oxford University and is introduced to the extravagantly rich and somewhat decadent lifestyle of the English aristocracy.
 The events of the following years unfold in a privileged, indulgent, and cultivated milieu.